 How Long Does Missing a Payment Stay on Your Car Insurance Record?

-Insurance companies go back different lengths of time when they look at your driving record.
+Insurance companies go back to different lengths of time when they look at your driving record.
 There is no set amount of time for where missing a payment will be removed from your record.
 Some insurance companies look back as little as three years to see what is on your record.
-Others will look back as far as 10 years to see what you been up to.
+Others will look back as far as 10 years to see what you have been up to.
 Non-payment can certainly affect your long-term car insurance payments and it will most definitely affect your short-term car insurance payments.
 Generally speaking, the longer it has been since you missed the payments, the better.

 Other Than Insurance Cancellations, What Other Penalties Are There For Missing an Insurance Payment?

-Although cancellation is the worst case scenario that you are likely to come across, there are other penalties that an insurance company can put in place.
-Insurance companies can put in NSF fees into your insurance policy.
+Although cancellation is the worst-case scenario that you are likely to come across, there are other penalties that an insurance company can put in place.
+Insurance companies can put NSF fees into your insurance policy.
 In addition, you also risk being deemed a high-risk driver by insurance companies.
 This means that once your policy is over, you will likely have a tough time finding a reasonable quote for auto insurance.
 You might have to end up getting insurance through a high-risk insurance company.
 Another bad scenario could involve you having a lapse in insurance coverage.
 If you happen to be caught without insurance, you could face fines and you could even be hit with jail time and a license suspension.

 Although money might be tight, it is extremely important to try your best to make your car insurance payments.
 If you’re having a hard time making your payments, you should talk to your car insurance provider.
 If your insurance premiums are just too high to afford, you could attempt to switch providers.
 Some will certainly offer you a larger discount on insurance.
 In most cases, you are actually better off getting some kind of a loan if you know that you’re going to miss a car insurance payment.
 The consequences for missing a payment are just too high and they can cost you a whole lot more money than a loan ever could and it is just not worth doing.